TIP 676: Introduce "expr -nosubst" and alias this to "="

 .canvas addtag enclosed [= $x - 20] [= $x + 20] [= $y - 20] [= $y + 20]

-Note that the values of variables (x and y in the example above) will have been substituted into the expression before expr is invoked, so the -nosubst option is used to prevent a second round of substition.
+Note that the values of variables (x and y in the example above) will have been substituted into the expression before calc is invoked, calc itself does no further substitutions of any kind.

 There are some downsides to this method:

 But many uses of expr are for simple numeric calculations where these restrictions do not matter, but brevity is desirable.
-The standard expr would still be available for use in the other cases.
+The standard expr would still be available for use in the more demanding cases.

 An alternative which already exists for inline calculations is to use operations from the mathop namespace in prefix form.
 However this is rather obscure to people who are not Tcl experts, and becomes awkward if several different operators need to be combined.